Jim Thome: Cleveland Indians (1991–2002)

+Part of a strong Cleveland lineup in 1995, Thome hit .314 with 25 home runs and 73 RBIs in 137 games.
+The Indians won the American League pennant but lost the 1995 World Series to the Atlanta Braves in six games.
+Thome hit .211 in the World Series with one home run and two RBIs.
+During the 1996 season, Thome hit 38 home runs.

 Before their 1997 season, the Indians moved Thome, originally a third baseman, to first base after acquiring third baseman Matt Williams from the San Francisco Giants.
 That year, Thome helped the Indians set a new franchise single-season record for home runs (220), contributing 40 of them.
-Thome also totaled an AL-high 120 walks to go along with 102 RBI in 147 games.
-Cleveland returned to the World Series, but they lost to the Florida Marlins in seven games; Thome hit .286 with two home runs and four RBI in the World Series.
+Thome also totaled an AL-high 120 walks to go along with 102 RBIs in 147 games.
+Cleveland returned to the World Series, but they lost to the Florida Marlins in seven games; Thome hit .286 with two home runs and four RBIs in the World Series.

-1998–2002

-The next three seasons were not as successful as the previous three for either Thome or the Indians.
-In July 1998, Thome hit his 24th home run of that season while helping the Indians end the Yankees' 10-game winning streak.
 An article in Sports Illustrated published in July 1998 commented that despite Thome's early career success (two All-Star Games and appearances in two of the previous three World Series), he was only "faintly famous" nationally and was not particularly well known outside of Cleveland or his hometown, Peoria.
 His former teammate Jeromy Burnitz said, "You can't really say he's underrated, because everybody considers him one of the top hitters in the American League, but he's surrounded by so many good players, it's hard to stand out on that team."
 In August, Thome broke a bone in his right hand and spent several weeks on the disabled list, missing 35 games.
-He finished the year with 30 home runs and 85 RBI while posting a .293 batting average in 123 games.
-In Game 3 of the AL Championship Series against the New York Yankees, he hit two home runs off Andy Pettitte en route to a 6–1 Cleveland victory.
-Cleveland subsequently lost the series to the Yankees in six games.
+He finished the year with 30 home runs and 85 RBIs while posting a .293 batting average in 123 games.
+Thome hit four home runs in the AL Championship Series against the New York Yankees, but Cleveland lost the series in six games.

-Headed into Cleveland's 1999 season, there were high hopes for the Indians; writers expected Thome to bat in the cleanup spot of the batting order.
-In May 1999, Thome hit a grand slam against Yankees pitcher Orlando Hernández, which helped Cleveland to a 7–1 victory.
-In 146 games, his batting average fell to .277, but he increased both his home run and RBI totals to 33 and 108, respectively.
-In Game 1 of the AL Division Series, Thome hit a game-tying two-run home run off of Derek Lowe that sprung Cleveland's defeat of the Boston Red Sox by a score of 3–2.
-However, after leading two-games-to-none, Cleveland lost the five-game series.